Lukabratzee/videogame-barcode-scanner/README.md

 - High‑resolution artwork from SteamGridDB; manual artwork upload supported
 - YouTube trailer links stored and shown in game detail views
 - CSV export of your collection
+- **NEW**: Independent price source settings for manual vs automatic operations
+- **NEW**: Platform-aware price scraping for more accurate results
+- **NEW**: Discord price alerts with customizable thresholds

 ## Quick start